xod442/aruba-te-labguide-te4202/docs/lab2.md

 - Created VLAN Interfaces for VLANs that we will test out later on

 The AFC provides built in workflows to automate normally complex tasks.

+## Lab 2 Learninig Check

+- The underlay OSPF network carries advertisments for each switches loopback **IP** address
+- The overlay network is used to extwnd layer 2 networks beyond router boundries
+- Layer 2 networks are assigned a **virtual network identifier** or **VNI**
+- Different layer 2 networks can communicate with others via a Layer 3 VNI